Locke St. John: Texas Rangers

+St. John did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2, 2020.

 Detroit Tigers (second stint)

 On January 4, 2021, St. John signed a minor league contract with the Detroit Tigers.
 Over 36 games for the Toledo Mud Hens in 2021, he posted a 2.58 ERA.

 Chicago Cubs

 On November 29, 2021, St. John signed a minor league contract with the Chicago Cubs.
 He was assigned to the Triple-A Iowa Cubs to begin the season, posting a 5.14 ERA across five appearances.
 On April 16, 2022, the Cubs selected St. John's contract.
 St. John appeared in 1 game for Chicago, but surrendered 3 runs off of 2 home runs against the Milwaukee Brewers.
 He was designated for assignment on May 3 following the promotion of Robert Gsellman.

 New York Mets

 On May 10, 2022, St. John was claimed off waivers from the Chicago Cubs by the New York Mets, who designated him for assignment.
 The team opened up a spot on the 40-man roster for St. John when Jacob deGrom was transferred to the 60-day IL.
 He didn’t appear in a major league game for New York before he was designated for assignment on June 26.
-He spent the remainder of the season with the Triple-A Syracuse Mets, struggling to a 2-5 record and 6.00 ERA with 25 strikeouts in 42.0 innings pitched across 29 appearances.
+He cleared waivers and was sent outright to the Triple-A Syracuse Mets on July 1.
+He spent the remainder of the season with Syracuse, struggling to a 2-5 record and 6.00 ERA with 25 strikeouts in 42.0 innings pitched across 29 appearances.
 On October 14, St. John elected to become a free agent.